 Definitions

 “Critical Thinking” is a term for which many people have significant experience, but little need or opportunity to consider the precise definition of the term.
-A search has not found definitive evidence of either the recent advent of the concept or an identifiable champion or originator of the term to whom one could turn to define the concept.
+A search has not found definitive evidence of either the recent advent of the concept or an identifiable originator as champion or of the term to whom one could turn to define it.
 A straight forward approach may be to rely on reference sources.
 Critical thinking is: “The application of logical principles, rigorous standards of evidence, and careful reasoning to the analysis and discussion of claims, beliefs, and issues.”
 (Wiktionary, 2020).
-The sense is that critical thinking is one of those concepts that is better understood in the abstract than in a few phrases of English.
-When considering a different term, Justice Potter Stewart opined from the bench: “… I know it when I see it …” (Stewart, 1964).
-To find a more contextually satisfying definition; counsel was sought from a few close academic and military brethren, all being well-versed in military affairs.
+Critical thinking may be one of those concepts that is better understood in the abstract.
+When considering a different term, Justice Potter Stewart opined: “… I know it when I see it …” (Stewart, 1964).
+To find a more contextually satisfying definition; counsel was sought from a few close academic and military brethren.

 It was decided to survey a more wide-spread and diverse group of military personnel.
 As no funding was available for a carefully circumscribed and statistically sophisticated study, value was still to be realized from conducting an ethnographic study of a small number (n=<100) of veterans.
 An instrument was designed to seek input on the definition of the term “critical thinking,” observable indicia of it, and its relative value in military service.
-A group of 38 military veterans for whom eMail addresses were in the possession of one of the authors (D. Davis) were invited to participate in the survey.
+A group of 38 military veterans for whom eMail addresses were known were invited to participate in the survey.
 The invitees included pay grades from E-5 through O-8.
 The participants were further asked to forward their own invitation to veterans and civilians they knew that would be likely to have opinions on the topic.
 This technique is often called “snowball sampling”; many feel these surveys have both limitations and legitimate uses (Noy, 2008).
-The survey consisted of a brief introduction, collection of some demographic data, four questions on familiarity and use of the term and concept and a 13item Likert-style evaluation survey of the indicia of critical thinking.
-That was followed by an opportunity to opine and add to the issues under consideration.
-This was created using HTML forms for the survey page and PHP programs for the data processing and storage functions and PHP for the analytic functions.
-The first part of the survey instrument appears in Figure 1.
+The survey consisted of a brief introduction, collection of some demographic data, four questions on familiarity and use of the term and a 13-item Likert-style evaluation survey of the indicia of critical thinking.
+That was followed by text boxes to add to the issues under consideration.
+This was created using HTML forms for the survey page and PHP code for the data processing, storage and analytic functions.
+The top of the survey instrument appears in Figure 1.